tim-dlang/dqt/README.md

 This branch is based on Qt 5.15.2.
 It should also be compatible with newer Qt binaries with major version 5.

 Branch master contains bindings for a newer major version.
+Bindings for some Qt modules are only available with the newer version.

 ## Building

-Three example programs show how to use DQt.
-The program helloworld is a minimal program showing a window with label and button.
-Example program examplewidgets uses many widgets from Qt and shows them in a window with different tabs.
+The following examples show how to use DQt:

+* examples/helloworld: Minimal program showing a window with label and button.
+* examples/examplewidgets: Example using many widgets from Qt and showing them in a window with different tabs.
 It uses UI files created with Qt Designer for the layout, which are imported at compile time.
-Example program examplebrowser uses QWebEngine to show a simple web browser.
+* examples/examplebrowser: Example using QtWebEngine to show a simple web browser.
+* examples/exampleqml: Example for using QML.

 ### Linux